National Association of Adult Survivors of Child Abuse

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Resources and information to help stop child abuse
+Prevention and Intervention -- Here are resources and information to help stop child abuse ASAP.

 This section of the web site will be devoted to offering news and information dedicated to helping the community become more engaged and committed to helping those currently suffering from child abuse and other related criminal activity.